- What Are Pelvic Tilt Exercises?

 This exercise will strengthen your pelvic floor muscles.

-- Lay on your back, feet on the floor and knees bent
+- Lay on your back, bend your knees and keep your feet on the floor.

 - Relax your muscles and rest for a few seconds.

 - Repeat this as many times as you are comfortable.